mmistakes/jekyll-theme-hpstr/theme-setup.md

 ## License

 This theme is free and open source software, distributed under the [GNU General Public License]({{ site.url }}/LICENSE) version 2 or later.
-So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.
+So feel free to to modify this theme to suit your needs.

 ---

 [^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `head.html`.
 Don't include a trailing `/` in your base url ie: http://mademistakes.com.
-When developing locally remove or comment out this line so local CSS, JS, and image assets are used.
+When developing locally I suggest using http://localhost:4000 or whatever localhost you're using to properly load all theme stylesheets, scripts, and image assets.
+If you leave this variable blank all links will resolve correctly except those pointing to home.

 [^2]: If you're using GitHub Pages to host your site be aware that plugins are disabled.
 So you'll need to build your site locally and then manually deploy if you want to use this sweet plugin.